jutjuan/SunCatcher/README.md

 # SunCatcher
-SunCatcher is a simple and intuitive app that allows users to access data about solar  energy.
+SunCatcher is a simple and intuitive android app that allows users to access data about solar  energy.